dunkel-Stern/photoshop-color-unmix/README.md

 - color bleed
 - semi-transparent transitions

-This makes it useful for compositing assets onto different backgrounds without the usual white halo problem.
+This makes it useful when you want transparency that still carries the baked-in light interaction from the original setup.

 ## Recommended shadow workflow